We’re very excited to be now offering our popular Marine Biology for Teens course online!

-– Our Introduction to Marine Biology lecture series and course notes, including stunning slide shows of Ireland’s marine life.
+• Our Introduction to Marine Biology lecture series and live course video lessons, including stunning images of Ireland’s marine life.

-– Instruction by qualified and experienced marine biologists, including career advice for students wishing to pursue marine biology as a career.
+• Instruction by a qualified and experienced marine biologist, including career advice for students wishing to pursue marine biology as a career.

-– Participation in our citizen science programme and marine conservation projects, including our Purse Search Shark and Ray Eggcase Sightings Scheme.
+• Participation in our marine conservation and citizen science projects, eg. The Purse Search Shark and Ray Eggcase Sightings Scheme.

 • Health and safety as a priority; our team are Garda Vetted and trained according to our Child Protection Policy.
 We also follow strict protocols in relation to